Women's Tour Down Under One Day Race

-The Schwalbe Women's One Day Classic is a women's professional one-day road bicycle race held annually in Adelaide, Australia.
-The event first took place in 2025, as the first race on the UCI Women's ProSeries calendar.
+The Women’s Tour Down Under One Day Race is a women's professional one-day road bicycle race held annually in Adelaide, Australia.
+The event first took place in 2023 as the Women's Down Under Criterium, albeit outside of the UCI calendar.
+In 2025, the race joined the UCI Women's ProSeries, as the Women's One Day Classic.

+In 2026, the race rebranded as Women’s Tour Down Under One Day Race, as it is organised by the same group as the Women's Tour Down Under.